latlio/cad_subtyping/README.md

 5. `analysis/make_dotplots.R` contains code that creates the dotplots (Figure 4) of pathways
 6. `analysis/analyze_drug_targets.R` contains code that links our pathways to a gene drug database
 7. `analysis/common_prset_fcts` contains general purpose functions used throughout the codebase
+8. `analysis/extract_info.R` contains functions to extract SNP information about the pathway models
+9. `analysis/obtain_info_about_lasso.R` contains functions to extract information about which pathways were selected by the Lasso models

 Make sure you change paths to the relevant ones on your machine/coding environment.